In Feb. 1993 the shadow Health

 confused, I asked why I needed to come up with such a sum and it was

 Board for the research came from the very tax payers who where now being

 asked to pay for it for again.
 Surely, I maintained, that it was unfair

-to ask litigants to pay for

-made on their behalf, when they had
+to ask litigants to pay for research made on their behalf, when they had

 place in the first place.
 I asked what would happen to the research and

 was it accessible to the public -- after all it is public money that

 not get used; and that the legal profession were in no way going to

-Justice May's extraordinary decision.
+challenge Justice May's extraordinary decision.

-legal mischief didn't stop here:
+The legal mischief didn't stop here:

-victims from justice, Justice May also

-order that no myodil
+victims from justice, Justice May also Issued the order that no myodil

-victims will be able to sue the company after a
+victims will be able to sue the company after a certain date giving

-Aid Board, or to challenge the law.
+Board, or to challenge the law.

 arena too.
-There were many charges laid

-N.H.S. and the medical
+There were many charges laid at the N.H.S. and the medical

 profession in general, yet victims were barred from compensation from

 Policy issue: there must be an investigation to prevent such dire

 consequences happening again.
 It must be in the Public Interest to ask: